Sonnet for our guy

 about a role he never meant to play,

-and God he begs, his motions unhurried,
+and God he begs, morn’ motions unhurried,

-to be allowed to quit work but not pay?
+for permission to quit work but not pay?

 A man near fifty minus some someone